xpmethod/xpmethod.github.io/_posts/projects/singletons/2014-10-10-plaintext.md

 issue: 15
 ---

-The book is about the strange entanglement between humans, texts, and machines.
+This book is about the strange entanglement between humans, texts, and machines.
 It examines key literary theoretical ideas alongside the intellectual history of software engineering which frames modern reading, writing, and interpretation practices.
 It is a deeply materialist work,